← The journal Vertical M&A Guides February 19, 2026

 Mega-Mergers Creating Technology Demand

-The credit union merger wave itself is driving software M&A. The proposed merger between Digital Federal Credit Union (DCU) and First Tech Federal Credit Union, announced in 2024 and expected to close in 2025, would create a combined entity valued at approximately USD 28.7 billion serving nearly 2 million members across eight states.
-The Wings Financial Credit Union and Ent Credit Union merger is another significant transaction.
-These mega-mergers create immediate demand for integration middleware, data migration tools, and unified digital platforms.
+The credit union merger wave itself is driving software demand.
+The DCU and First Tech merger received NCUA approval in 2025 and was expected to create a roughly $28 billion credit union serving nearly two million members.
+The Wings Financial and Ent Credit Union merger is another significant transaction.
+These combinations create immediate demand for integration middleware, data migration tools, and unified digital platforms.

 Core Banking Challengers

-While Jack Henry, Fiserv, and FIS dominate, several challenger core banking providers have attracted significant acquisition interest:
+While Jack Henry, Fiserv, and FIS dominate, newer core and core-adjacent providers continue to shape buyer interest:

 • Finxact was acquired by Fiserv in 2022 for its cloud-native core banking platform, validating the strategic importance of next-generation core technology.

-• Thought Machine, Mambu, and Temenos have all raised significant venture capital or pursued acquisitions to expand their presence in the US credit union and community banking market.
+• Thought Machine, Mambu, and Temenos have all pursued the US banking or credit union market with modern core or core-adjacent platforms.

-• Corelation, which provides the KeyStone core platform to credit unions, has gained market share and attracted investor attention.
+• Corelation, which provides the KeyStone core platform to credit unions, has gained attention as an alternative to the largest incumbents.

 Notable Fintech-Credit Union Partnerships and Acquisitions

 The relationship between fintechs and credit unions has evolved significantly.
-Rather than viewing fintechs purely as competitors, many credit unions are now partnering with or acquiring fintech capabilities.
-Payrailz, a digital payments company, was acquired by Jack Henry in 2022 to enhance its real-time payments capabilities for credit union clients.
-Posh Technologies, an AI-powered conversational banking platform, has been adopted by numerous credit unions seeking to automate member interactions.
-These types of acquisitions represent the growing appetite for technology that bridges the gap between fintech innovation and the credit union operating model.
+Rather than viewing fintechs purely as competitors, many credit unions are now partnering with fintech vendors or adopting fintech-like capabilities.
+Payrailz, a digital payments company, was acquired by Jack Henry in 2022 to enhance real-time payments capabilities.
+These types of acquisitions represent the appetite for technology that bridges fintech innovation and the credit union operating model.

 Digital Banking and Fintech Acquisitions